microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaApplicationProxyApplication.md

 This example update `IsHttpOnlyCookieEnabled`, `IsSecureCookieEnabled`, and `IsPersistentCookieEnabled` parameter.

-- `ObjectId` parameter specifies the application ID.
+- `-ObjectId` parameter specifies the application ID.
-- `ExternalUrl` parameter specifies the URL that use to access the application from outside user private network.
+- `-ExternalUrl` parameter specifies the URL that use to access the application from outside user private network.
-- `InternalUrl` parameter specifies the URL that use to access the application from inside user private network.
+- `-InternalUrl` parameter specifies the URL that use to access the application from inside user private network.
-- `ExternalAuthenticationType` parameter specifies the external authentication type.
+- `-ExternalAuthenticationType` parameter specifies the external authentication type.
-- `IsHttpOnlyCookieEnabled` parameter specifies the application proxy to include the HTTPOnly flag in HTTP response headers.
+- `-IsHttpOnlyCookieEnabled` parameter specifies the application proxy to include the HTTPOnly flag in HTTP response headers.
-- `IsSecureCookieEnabled` parameter specifies the application proxy to include the Secure flag in HTTP response headers.
+- `-IsSecureCookieEnabled` parameter specifies the application proxy to include the Secure flag in HTTP response headers.
-- `IsTranslateHostHeaderEnabled` parameter specifies the translates urls in headers.
+- `-IsTranslateHostHeaderEnabled` parameter specifies the translates urls in headers.
-- `IsPersistentCookieEnabled` parameter specifies application proxy to set its access cookies to not expire when the web browser is closed.
+- `-IsPersistentCookieEnabled` parameter specifies application proxy to set its access cookies to not expire when the web browser is closed.

 ### Example 3: Update IsTranslateLinksInBodyEnabled, ApplicationServerTimeout, and  ConnectorGroupId parameter